 Includes computers, computer peripherals, data entry devices, word processing machines, etc.

 Is a dwelling that has been completed for 12 months or more prior to the lodgement of a loan application, or has been previously occupied.

 Refers to the leasing or hiring of tangible assets under an agreement, other than a hire purchase agreement, which substantially transfers from the lessor to the lessee all the risks and benefits incident to ownership of the asset without transferring the legal ownership.

-- a schedule of repayments over a fixed period
+a schedule of repayments over a fixed period; and

 Comprises all vehicles with a gross combination mass rating in excess of 3.5 tonnes, including prime movers registered without trailers.

 Comprises vehicles constructed primarily for the carriage of goods which do not exceed 3.5 tonnes gross vehicle mass such as utilities, panel vans, trucks, cab-chassis, forward control vans and four-wheel drives used to carry goods.

 Includes all plant and equipment used in the manufacture of goods except motor vehicles such as forklifts, work trucks and tractors.

 Includes cars, station wagons, four-wheel drive and forward control passenger vehicles with up to nine seats (including the driver).